tercen/-high-dimensional-cyto_workshop/README.md

 # Tercen User Workshop

 The workshop is for high dimensional cytometry.
 It is based on `diffcyt`: R package for differential discovery in high-dimensional cytometry via high-resolution clustering.
-The workshop takes half a day and is split into six modules.
+The workshop takes a day and is split into six modules.
 The first module is about some concepts, the second, third and fourth is a about exploration of your data.
-The fifth and final module is where the researcher can bring their own dataset and have a one-2-one session with Tercen trainers.
+The fifth is about testing differentially testing between groups of cells and the final module is where the researcher can bring their own dataset and have a one-2-one session with Tercen trainers.
+Please send the dataset, as a `.csv` or tab delimited file to `info@tercen.com` (at least a two days before workshop).

 Please bring your laptop with a Google chrome browser installed.